Affiliate links on Android Authority may earn us a commission. Learn more.

 YouTube Music is available in around 95 countries and territories.
 The service is available in the US, Canada, Australia, and most of Europe but can’t be accessed in Russia, China, and several other countries — see the complete list here.

 If you travel, you can access your catalog for up to six months on a mobile device, while downloaded content will remain accessible for up to 30 days.
 You can even browse your home country’s catalog, even in countries where YouTube Music is unavailable.
-Furthermore, paid membership benefits, like ad-free listening and background play, will only be accessible with the mobile app.
+Furthermore, paid membership benefits, like ad-free listening and background play, will only be accessible with the mobile or Wear OS app.

 If you cannot use YouTube Music where you live, don’t worry; there might be available alternatives.

 YouTube Music alternatives

 YouTube Music is not the only streaming option available.
 Many others are available to choose from, and some offer more features or a different approach to streaming.

 Here are a few you can try out and some reasons why they might be a better fit.

 Spotify is one of the biggest names in music streaming.
 You can browse a massive catalog of content that includes both music and podcasts.
 Plus, users in the United States can snag a discounted ad-supported Hulu subscription, to boot.

 Spotify is around the same price as YouTube Music Premium.
-An individual account is $9.99 monthly, and a two-person subscription is $12.99.
+An individual account costs $9.99 monthly, and a two-person subscription costs $12.99.
 A family plan costs $15.99 per month, and a student plan costs $4.99 per month.

 There is no higher-quality streaming option yet available on Spotify.
 It was supposed to launch in 2021, but so far, it has not.

 Apple Music is another big name in streaming.
-The free tier is more limited than YouTube, but the Premium plan has more than 50 million songs, podcasts, and the ability to use iCloud integration.
+The free tier is more limited than YouTube, but the Premium plan has over 50 million songs, podcasts, and the ability to use iCloud integration.